 Housing costs in Lakewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakewood who work in office and administrative support (15.86%), sales jobs (11.43%), and management occupations (10.12%).
+There are especially a lot of people living in Lakewood who work in office and administrative support (14.76%), sales jobs (11.06%), and management occupations (9.14%).

-The overall education level of Lakewood is somewhat higher than in the average US city of 21.84%: 27.76% of adults 25 and older in the city have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lakewood citizens is substantially higher than the typical US community, as 29.94% of adults in Lakewood have at least a bachelor's degree, and the average American community has 21.84%.

 Lakewood is an extremely ethnically-diverse city.
 The people who call Lakewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakewood residents report their race to be White, followed by Asian.
 Lakewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.15% of the city’s residents.
-Important ancestries of people in Lakewood include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 34.17% of the city’s residents.
+Important ancestries of people in Lakewood include German, Irish, English, Italian, and Dutch.